eclipse-che4z/che-che4z-lsp-for-hlasm/clients/vscode-hlasmplugin/README.md

   ]
 }
 ```
+---
 ### File Extensions

-The `alwaysRecognize` option in `pgm_conf.json` has been deprecated in favour of the standard VSCode user and workspace level setting `file.associations`.
+The `alwaysRecognize` option in `pgm_conf.json` has been deprecated in favor of the standard VSCode user and workspace level setting `file.associations`.

 `proc_grps.json` can include an optional parameter `macro_extensions` which contains a list of extensions that are to be used to identify files with macro definitions.
 The options can be specified both at the top level of the file, providing the default list for all libraries in all process groups, and at the level of individual library definitions, overriding the default from the top level.